brtnfld/hdf5/utils/vfd_swmr/README.md

     ./test_crash_recovery.sh -v -k bigset       # Run bigset test with verbose output and keep files ./test_crash_recovery.sh bigset sparse      # Run only bigset and sparse tests

-Note: The script must be edited to set PROJECT_DIR to point to your HDF5 SWMR project directory.
+Note: The script should automatically select the correct project dir, but will fail if you move relavant files from their expected spots.
 ALSO NOTE: Only the 'remove' test currently works.